openshift/kube-compare/README.md

 ## Summary

-The “oc adm compare” subcommand is capable of performing an intelligent diff between a reference configuration and the specific configuration applied to a cluster.
+The “kubectl cluster-compare” command is capable of performing an intelligent diff between a reference configuration and the specific configuration applied to a cluster.
 The comparison is capable of suppressing diffs of content which is expected to be user variable, validating required and optional configuration, and ignoring known runtime variable fields.
 With these capabilities a cluster administrator, solutions architect, support engineers, and others can validate a cluster’s